hoosengold/IsoldeBot/README.md

     name: '', //name of the command
     description: '', //short description of the command
     aliases: ['', '', ...], //aliases for the command
-    cooldown: 2, //cooldown for the command in seconds, the dafault cooldown is 5 seconds
+    cooldown: 2, //cooldown for the command in seconds, the default cooldown is 5 seconds
     args: true, //does the command have arguments, type false if it doesn't and remove args in execute execute(message, args) {
     //put your code here, you can list dependencies here or before module.exports